What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 7. Write a vision document: have the working group develop a common vision for the overall field.
 Make sure that all members of the working group are aware of the vision (with concrete applications and all) and that they can explain and propagate it themselves.

 8. Management approval: present the vision to management and other important stakeholders.
-Make sure that management can give approval to the vision document.
+Make sure that management approves the vision document.

 9. Map decisions integrally: using the decision diagram, start mapping all the important (operational) decisions in the primary process.
 These are your use cases.
 Focus on the outline here but for each decision try to work out all the cubes as best as you can.